-The idea for the Center for Wildlife Education and Lamar Q Ball, Jr. Raptor Center began in 1990 with the misidentification of a large bird of prey flying over Paulson Stadium.
-As Georgia Southern University’s football team was about to win its fourth national championship, a television camera focused on a bird flying overhead, and a sports announcer called it a Bald Eagle.
-It was in fact a Turkey Vulture.
-After the sports broadcast, Harry Mathews, a University supporter and outdoor enthusiast, decided Georgia Southern should have a Bald Eagle on campus.
-Master Falconer Steve Hein was contacted and the search began.
-From the quest for a Bald Eagle, the Center for Wildlife Education as seen today was created!!
+The idea for the Center began in 1990 with the misidentification of a large bird flying over Paulson Stadium.
+As Georgia Southern University’s football team was about to win their fourth national championship, a television camera focused on a bird flying overhead, and the sports announcer called it a bald eagle.
+In fact, it was just a turkey vulture.
+Afterwards, Harry Mathews, a University supporter and outdoors enthusiast, decided Georgia Southern should have a bald eagle on campus.
+Master falconer, Steve Hein, was contacted and the search began.
+From the quest for a bald eagle, the Center for Wildlife Education and Lamar Q. Ball Jr. Raptor Center as seen today was created.

-Last updated: 5/26/2021
+Last updated: 1/18/2023